thomatou/Spotipy/README.md

 The `Spotify_downloader().get_saved_tracks_from_user()` function retrieves the list of a Spotify user's saved songs and gives each song a unique identifier.
 A copy of this dictionary is also saved to disk in .json format, for reference.

 Next, the `Spotify_downloader().automate_download()` function passes the downloaded list of songs to the `youtube-dl` command from the eponymous [package](https://github.com/ytdl-org/youtube-dl), which enables downloading of the corresponding songs from Youtube.
+The program downloads the audio from the first video that comes up on YouTube when searching with song name + artist name.
+Occasionally, this might not be the correct song; though I've found that it is reliable the majority of the time.

 The name of the files downloaded through the `youtube-dl` package is usually that of the corresponding Youtube video.
 Unfortunately, those names are not standardized and often lack important information to keep one's music library organized (name of the album, for instance).
 The `Spotify_downloader().automate_download()` function renames each downloaded file so that it includes the song's unique identifier, as defined by the `Spotify_downloader().get_saved_tracks_from_user()` function.